alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_050_eng.md

 Finally it has come—OVA *Crying Freeman*.
 An OVA work based on the gekiga by original creators Koike Kazuo and Ikegami Ryoichi.
 I participated in two *Freeman* works over two years.

-First was *Crying Freeman 4: Yugekitōgoku* (雄首冬獄).
+First was *Crying Freeman 4: Yugekitougoku* (雄首冬獄).
 Script by Ono Ryunosuke, animation director Urushihara Satoshi, art director Nakamura Mitsuki.

-Then *Crying Freeman 5: Senjō no Kishimojin* (戦場の鬼子母神).
+Then *Crying Freeman 5: Senjou no Kishimojin* (戦場の鬼子母神).
 Script by Ono Ryunosuke, animation director Yamashita Takaaki, art directors Nakamura Mitsuki and Yoshida Noboru.

 Both were directed by Yamauchi Shigeyasu.
 Participating in director Yamauchi's work again after a long time.
 And once again, thoroughly realistic direction.
 This *Freeman* had already had three productions made, all with other people handling color direction.
 So I did the fourth and fifth.
 I think director Yamauchi brought me in.